aws-samples/sample-genai-reflection-for-bedrock/README.md

 ## 💬 Usage

-There are a variety of ways to leverage Beehive in your project:
+There are a variety of ways to leverage this in your project:

 ### 1) Using a Single Model